OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/How the Robocar Trifecta Would Improve Our Cities.md

 (draft)
 *We need a big flip, not a slow shift.*

+Inspired by my friend Kevin's [recent post](https://www.linkedin.com/pulse/where-all-parking-go-kevin-clark-rfpme/), as well as Brad's eternal stream of interesting ideas and analysis.

 I've long hoped the Robocar Trifecta would happen: electric, shared, autonomous vehicles — all in many sizes, with cabins designed for specific purposes.

 We've discovered that lack of charging facilities is a hugely limiting factor for the uptake of privately owned EVs.
 That means there'll be a slower transition as we wire up more places to be good for recharges, a costly and inefficient process.